robertjchristian/MRC/MRC46.md

 **Discord Thread:** https://discord.com/channels/1151741790408429580/1283805259730255884

-## Smart Contract Function To Be Added
+## Smart Contract Functions To Be Added
-Add a new variable by updating the smart contract. claimLockPeriodAfterStake = 90 Days claimLockPeriodAfterClaim = 90 Days
+- Add a new variable by updating the smart contract.
+- claimLockPeriodAfterStake = 90 Days
+- claimLockPeriodAfterClaim = 90 Days

 It will be set every time the user deposits, will be counted as current time + 90 days (or other value that can be changed on the contract).